- Is it Worth Pursuing a Master’s Degree for Your Career?

 Conclusion

 Note: As of 2021, the median annual wage for political scientists was $122,510.
-The top earners in the field — who work at the Federal level or in scientific research and development — make up to $172,490.
+Those reaching the pinnacle of their careers—particularly in federal roles or specialized scientific research—can attain salaries up to $172,490.

 Exploring a Career in Computer Science and Information Research